 7 Day road trip to Banff & Jasper from Vancouver

-This road trip itinerary from Vancouver to Banff and Jasper can be done as a one way trip or two ways.
-We went from Vancouver to Banff, Jasper & Yoho and back in 8 days.
-However, if you’re just visiting Canada are are road tripping from Vancouver to Calgary or Calgary to Vancouver.
+Our trip from Vancouver to Banff, Jasper & Yoho and back in 8 days.
+However, if you’re just visiting Canada and are road tripping from Vancouver to Calgary or Calgary to Vancouver.

 You can definitely make this road trip longer, but I wouldn’t recommend making it shorter.
 There are some suggestions towards the end of this post on ways to make the road trip longer to 2 or 3 weeks.

-Road trip to Banff, Jasper and Yoho National Park from Vancouver map
+Canadian Rockies road trip map to Banff, Jasper and Yoho National Park from Vancouver

-Below is a map with the places, hikes and attractions I recommend on this 7 day road trip.
-This is far from everything there is do do, but it’s what we did on our road trip to Banff, Jasper and Yoho from Vancouver.
+Below is a map with the places, hikes and attractions I recommend on this 7-day road trip from Vancouver to the Rocky Mountains.
+This is far from everything there is to do, but it’s what we did on our road trip to Banff, Jasper and Yoho from Vancouver.

 The easiest way to travel the Canadian Rockies is by camper van.
 Not only does this mean you can save a tonne of your accommodation (since you can camp in this and not have to stay in hotels), but it’s just a fun way to travel.
 I love being able to pull up anywhere in our van, Elvis, and make a cup of tea or enjoy lunch with a view.